Mental Health Counselor: Your Guide to a Fulfilling Career

 No, mental health counselors cannot prescribe medication.
 If you require medication for a mental health condition, they can refer you to a psychiatrist or another medical professional who can prescribe the appropriate treatment.

-See also Mental Health: A Guide to Understanding and Improving Well-being
+See also Mental Health Clinic: A Comprehensive Guide to Services, Benefits, and Support

 4. How do I know if I need to see a mental health counselor?